 Latest Issues Facing Our Industry

-NAIOP Chicago identifies key issues to track and monitor at the state level that effect our members, member companies, and the commercial real estate industry as a whole.
+NAIOP Corporate & NAIOP Chicago identify key issues to track and monitor at the national and state levels that effect our members, member companies, and the commercial real estate industry as a whole.

 Stormwater Credit Trading in Cook County | June 25, 2020

 In May, the Metropolitan Water Reclamation District (MWRD) took action to update the Watershed Management Ordinance (WMO) which governs how public and private landowners manage rain that falls on new and redeveloped project sites.
 This work, a collaborative effort of MWRD staff and the WMO Technical Advisory Committee (TAC), marks a nearly decade long effort by the Metropolitan Planning Council (MPC) to enable Stormwater Credit Trading in Cook County.

 With these amendments, developers now have greater flexibility to comply with the WMO by using offsite stormwater management facilities.

 - This pilot is authorized for the next 5-years in two geographies outside the City of Chicago and within Cook County–the Lower Des Plaines and the Little Calumet watershed planning areas.

 - Projects seeking a WMO Permit within these geographies will be allowed to use offsite facilities to manage up to 50% of the required volume control, and as much as 100% of the required detention volume.

 - These changes unlock opportunities to develop constrained commercial, residential, and industrial sites, such as those around regional transit and other infill redevelopments.